-UKRI - AHRC invites proposals for the design, development and delivery of training that will enable postdoctoral academic researchers in the arts and humanities to engage effectively with policy-makers.
-Recipients of this training will be equipped with knowledge and understanding of government, policy-making and legislating, including the challenges and complexities involved in creating a successful policy, and the challenges for researchers in engaging with policy-makers, legislators and the policy-making process.
+By the end of training, recipients will be equipped with knowledge and understanding of government, policy-making and legislating, including the challenges and complexities involved in creating a successful policy, and the challenges for researchers in engaging with policy-makers, legislators and the policy-making process.
 They will be able to identify numerous possible routes to engagement, including through the Civil Service, Parliament and devolved administrations, local government, and a range of external influencers, and they will be able to plan how to use these routes most effectively to bring their research to bear on policy questions.
 The training will also help them to develop their communication and influencing skills, including how to build an influential social media presence in order to convey effectively the subject matter of their research and the key messages that it has for policy.

-Another aim of these skills development activities is to build a network of highly-skilled arts and humanities researchers with the capacity to engage with public policy, in order that they can share knowledge among themselves, act as ambassadors for research in policy contexts, and provide the AHRC with evidence for the impact of funding for research in the arts and humanities.
+Another aim of these skills development activities is to build a network of highly-skilled arts and humanities researchers within universities and IROs with the capacity to engage with public policy, in order that they can share knowledge among themselves, act as ambassadors for research in policy contexts, and provide the AHRC with evidence for the impact of funding for research in the arts and humanities.
 The organisation that delivers this training will be ideally placed to continue to engage with the course alumni, providing a forum for communication that will support this network.

-Proposals will be required to provide evidence for the following:
+Organisations interested in delivering this training will be required to provide evidence for the following:

-- 1. Knowledge of the nature of arts and humanities research, and the contribution that it can make to policy making.
-Ideally, this would involve an understanding of working with arts and humanities researchers in this context. - 2.
-Knowledge of work in arts and humanities research which has current policy impact, in order to identify appropriate contributors and case studies. - 3.
-Awareness of the challenges faced by policy makers in engaging with researchers, especially any issues that are distinctive to arts and humanities research.
+1. Knowledge of the nature of arts and humanities research, and the contribution that it can make to policy making.
+Ideally, this would involve an understanding of working with arts and humanities academic researchers in this context.

-- 4. Relationships with senior policy makers and influencers, in order to identify and draw on contributors to the training proposed. - Capabilities to review, research and update training content annually, to keep it up to date with changes in the policy landscape, and developments in Higher Education research policy, which may affect knowledge exchange and research impact. - 6.
-Ability and resources to develop and deliver the resources and training for a four year period, and to coordinate a network of alumni, with only minimal guidance and input from AHRC.
+- 2. Knowledge of work in arts and humanities research which has current policy impact, in order to identify appropriate contributors and case studies. - 3.
+Awareness of the challenges faced by policy makers in engaging with academic researchers, especially any issues that are distinctive to arts and humanities research. - 4.
+Relationships with senior policy makers and influencers, in order to identify and draw on contributors to the training proposed. - 5.
+Details of how the pre work activities and training courses will be conducted, ie: online resources or face to face and the frequency of the courses, to achieve the stated objectives. - Capabilities to review, research and update training content annually, to keep it up to date with changes in the policy landscape, and developments in Higher Education research policy, which may affect knowledge exchange and research impact. - 7.
+Ability and resources to develop and deliver the materials and training over a four year period, and to coordinate a network of alumni, with only minimal guidance and input from AHRC.